Siena Cathedral: Piccolomini Library

 The ceiling is decorated in four panels, which each contain mythological subjects and are boarded by colorful, geometric patterns.
 They were executed between 1502 and 1503 by Pinturicchio and his assistants.
 The floor, made of blue ceramics with crescent moons, adds another element of color to the room.
-In the center of the room is a marble statue of three smiling women with entwined arms, who are personifications of the three graces.
-Originally a Greek painting, the famous statue Three Graces is a Roman copy that was bought specifically to be placed in the library.
+In the center of the room is a marble statue of the Three Graces with entwined arms.
+The statue is a Roman copy that was bought specifically to be placed in the library.

 Piccolomini Library portal by Lorenzo di Mariano (1497).
 Above the Papal Coronation of Pius III by Pinturicchio in 1504.